The Tallis Scholars

 The Tallis Scholars Ensemble

 The Tallis Scholars’ recordings have won numerous international prizes.
 Their 1987 recording of Josquin’s Missa La sol fa re mi’ and Missa Pangue lingua’ was voted Recording of the Year by the music magazine Gramophone.
 In 2012 their recording of Josquin’s Missa de Beata Virgine and Missa Ave maris stella’ received the Diapason d’Or.
 In 2021, their CD recording of Josquin’s masses Hercules Dux Ferrarie, D’ung aultre amer and Faysant regretz received the BBC Music Magazine Recording of the Year Award and won the Gramophone Early Music Award.
 This is the last of a series of nine albums in a project to record and release all Josquin’s masses.
+The ensemble’s most recent recording, Maria plena virtute, featuring works by Robert Fayrfax, was released in 2024 and was awarded Editor’s Choice by Gramophone Magazine.

-In their 40th year, the Tallis Scholars were welcomed into Gramophone Magazine’s Hall of Fame by public vote.
+In their 40th year, The Tallis Scholars were welcomed into Gramophone Magazine’s Hall of Fame by public vote.
 The ensemble was nominated for Grammy Awards in 2001, 2009 and 2010.

 read more collapse

-Current as of March 2024
+Current as of July 2025

 Photos and Videos